-The main function of a rectifier is to convert the AC input to DC power to the inverter.
-The inverter then converts the DC power to AC power for the load. the UPS uses the most efficient method of charging to charge the batteries which is the DC power.
+The main function of a rectifier is to convert the AC input to DC power for the inverter.
+The inverter then converts the DC power to AC power for the load.
+UPS uses the most efficient method of charging the batteries by utilizing DC power.